 Admire stilt houses as a local expert guides you through Kampung Cantik, stopping to smell herbs, spices and fruits grown nearby.
 These ingredients come together in traditional Malay dishes shared with the Hassan family – Abu’s rendang is delicious.
 Fuelled up, immerse yourself in Malay customs and traditions, learning about rubber tapping, top-spinning and the art of self-defence.

-GET INSPIRED BY: Colonial Singapore and Malaysia
+GET INSPIRED BY: Highlights of Singapore and Malaysia

 4. A taste of Xhosa culture